Black Mesa Pumped Storage Project

 - Leupp Chapter

-Join us if we are presenting in your community or talk to your Chapter House and ask your officials to support our resolution to protect Navajo water.
-Check out the links below for the Chapter Resolution.
-Ahéhee’!
+Join us if we are presenting in your community or talk to your Chapter House and ask your officials to support our resolution to protect Navajo water (see the Documents listed below).
+Talk with your Council Delegate about the impacts of this proposed energy project.
+For more information, email [email protected] and ask for our campaign lead, Adrian.

 Source: